 His Peter Brown Quartet hosts two very popular monthly jazz nights in Carleton Place.
 He has released three jazz CDs under his own name, Marie-Claude, in 2002, Franklin Street in 2008, and Beautiful Love in 2014, as well recording with many other artists.
 His blues/rock band The Rockerfellas has just released their debut CD, The Rockerfellas in 2015.

 Peter Brown plays Laurentide Waltz.

 A resident of Stittsville since 2009, Robert brings a wealth of music experience having directed several community and church choirs.
-He is an accomplished pianist and frequently shares his talents in this area.
+He has the gift of choosing music that is both a pleasure to listen to and musically interesting for the choristers and audience.
 He is delighted to work with the spirited voices of the West Ottawa Ladies Chorus.

 Robert’s music training includes voice, piano and conducting, but professes to be a self-taught musician who has received his best training from the choirs he has been fortunate to work with.
 It has been said of Robert that ‘he knows how to make each one of us fit in and shine, and how to do this with cheer and good humour.
 Rehearsals, as well as performances, are a thoroughly enjoyable mix of instruction, discipline, friendship and laughter’.
 His passion for choral music is experienced by singers and audiences alike.

 Our Accompanist: Peter Brown